Basic Needs of a Child: The 2 Most Important Things Every Child Needs

 We know that when kids act out, they’re almost always communicating a need.
 So meeting these basic needs of your child is the first step to improving their behavior.

-1. Physical Touch One way to communicate your unconditional love to your child is through physical touch.
+Physical Touch — One way to communicate your unconditional love to your child is through physical touch.
 This goes beyond the usual hugs and kisses.
 Young children may enjoy sitting in your lap while reading a book, and older kids may love fist bumps and high fives.
 A simple pat on the back in passing can also be a quick and easy way for parents to show love and communicate warmth to kids.

-2. Words of Affirmation — “I love you” may seem obvious here.
+Words of Affirmation — “I love you” may seem obvious here.
 But many kids need words beyond “I love you” to feel loved.
 Love can be too abstract of a word for kids to truly understand.
 One way to communicate your love using words is through praise.
 Kids love being praised for their efforts!
 Catch your child being good, and be specific with your praise.
 Let your child know exactly what they’re doing well, and they’ll feel your appreciation and warmth (and continue to do more of it!).

-3. Quality Time — These days, you may already be spending a LOT of time with your kids.
+Quality Time — These days, you may already be spending a LOT of time with your kids.
 When it comes to quality time, this tip means exactly that: quality over quantity.
 In order for time spent with your child to communicate love and build that solid foundation, it’s important for kids to notice their parents being 100% present and attentive.
 Spending even a short amount of special time giving your child your full, undivided attention is more meaningful and goes a much longer way than spending time throughout the day while your mind is on other things.

-3 Tips for Setting Consistent Limits
+3 Tips for setting consistent limits

-1. Start with a reason — Before giving your child an instruction, give them a reason.
+Start with a reason — Before giving your child an instruction, give them a reason.
 Starting with a reason can increase cooperation.
 Kids are more likely to listen to a reason before a negotiation or argument ensues.
 Starting with a reason also eliminates the need for kids to ask "why" after what you say.

-2. Give one instruction at a time — If you and your child have been struggling with cooperation and listening lately, fade back to giving just one instruction at a time.
+Give one instruction at a time — If you and your child have been struggling with cooperation and listening lately, fade back to giving just one instruction at a time.
 Multi-step directions can be harder for kids to remember than we think, and they can also be harder for adults to follow through on.
 Try starting with giving your child one direction at a time, praise their cooperation, and build from there.

-3. Pause, and allow time for follow through — Kids who haven't had to follow limits consistently often try to get out of it by asking questions, negotiating, or refusing.
+Pause, and allow time for follow through — Kids who haven't had to follow limits consistently often try to get out of it by asking questions, negotiating, or refusing.
 Engaging in the discussion teaches them that what you said was negotiable.
 Instead, pause silently and allow your child time to comply.
 You can teach listening by not engaging in the negotiation, but rather waiting for and expecting compliance with your original instruction (especially if you already started with a reason!).
 As usual, remember to give your rewarding praise once they comply.

-childrens basic needs
+Balancing children’s basic needs

 Sometimes it might seem like these two basic needs of a child work in opposition of one another.
 How do you interact with love AND get your child to listen without yelling?
 Is it possible to be warm when your child gets upset at a rule you’ve enforced or doesn’t listen to your boundaries?